 I doubt that my suggestions will change my son’s behavior.
 But I did start to wonder what other friends were telling their kids as they prepared to send them off on this adventure called college.

-Advice for college freshman.
-What are you going to say or what have you already said?
+Everyone has advice for incoming freshman.
+What are you going to say, or what have you already said?